People of the Provost Office

 Assisted by Judy Brandon email@example.com

-Terrie Barrow is a Senior Executive Secretary in the Office of the Provost and Vice Chancellor for Academic Affairs.
+Terrie Barrow is a Executive Assistant in the Office of the Provost and Vice Chancellor for Academic Affairs.

 Barrow came to Vanderbilt in 2008 as an Office Assistant in the Dean of Students office and held several positions within the department before joining the Provost’s office.
 She moved to the Margaret Cuninggim Women’s Center as an Administrative Assistant I in 2009, moved into an Administrative Assistant II role, supporting both the Women’s Center and the Office of LGBTQI Life in 2011 and, beginning in May of 2014, helped with the transition of Project Safe out of the Women’s Center into its own space, the Project Safe Center for Sexual Misconduct Prevention and Response.
 She continued to support Project Safe and LGBTQI Life through March of 2016.